BAMresearch/automatic-sem-image-segmentation/README.md

 Parts of the code used in this project are based on code published under the following licenses:
   1. Versions 1.0.x
      * The Python implementation of the workflow is published under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html)
-     * The WGAN implementation used in these versions are based on the work by A. K. Nain published on the [Keras website](https://keras.io/examples/generative/wgan_gp/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+     * The WGAN implementation used in these versions is based on the work by A. K. Nain published on the [Keras website](https://keras.io/examples/generative/wgan_gp/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
-     * The cycleGAN implementation used in these versions are based on the work by S. T. Karlson published on [GitHub](https://github.com/simontomaskarlsson/CycleGAN-Keras) under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
+     * The cycleGAN implementation used in these versions is based on the work by S. T. Karlson published on [GitHub](https://github.com/simontomaskarlsson/CycleGAN-Keras) under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0-standalone.html).
-     * The MultiRes UNet implementation used in these versions are based on the work by N. Ibtehaz published on [GitHub](https://github.com/nibtehaz/MultiResUNet) under the [MIT license](https://opensource.org/licenses/MIT).
+     * The MultiRes UNet implementation used in these versions is based on the work by N. Ibtehaz published on [GitHub](https://github.com/nibtehaz/MultiResUNet) under the [MIT license](https://opensource.org/licenses/MIT).
   2. Versions 1.1.x and 1.2.x
      * The Python implementation of the workflow is published under the [MIT license](https://opensource.org/licenses/MIT).
-     * The WGAN implementation used in these versions are based on the work by A. K. Nain published on the [Keras website](https://keras.io/examples/generative/wgan_gp/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
+     * The WGAN implementation used in these versions is based on the work by A. K. Nain published on the [Keras website](https://keras.io/examples/generative/wgan_gp/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt).
-     * The cycleGAN implementation used in these versions are based on the work by A. K. Nain published on [Keras website](https://keras.io/examples/generative/cyclegan/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) and  J. Y. Zhu et al. published on [GitHub](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) under the [BSD license](https://opensource.org/license/bsd-2-clause).
+     * The cycleGAN implementation used in these versions is based on the work by A. K. Nain published on [Keras website](https://keras.io/examples/generative/cyclegan/) under the [Apache License v2.0](https://www.apache.org/licenses/LICENSE-2.0.txt) and J. Y. Zhu et al. published on [GitHub](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) under the [BSD license](https://opensource.org/license/bsd-2-clause).
-     * The MultiRes UNet implementation used in these versions are based on the work by N. Ibtehaz published on [GitHub](https://github.com/nibtehaz/MultiResUNet) under the [MIT license](https://opensource.org/licenses/MIT).
+     * The MultiRes UNet implementation used in these versions is based on the work by N. Ibtehaz published on [GitHub](https://github.com/nibtehaz/MultiResUNet) under the [MIT license](https://opensource.org/licenses/MIT).